ricab/scope_guard/README.md

 ## Design choices and concepts

 This section tries to clarify concepts used in the interface and discusses the rationale for some design decisions.
-TODO bugs and suggestions welcom

 ### Type deduction and SFINAE